Jaco26/3-weekend-challenge/README.md

 *** HARD MODE ***

 - Create a table of categories and allow Tasks to be assigned a single (1) category.
 This creates a one-to-many relationship (many tasks can have one category).
 You will need to add in joins in order to display and use this new data!
-- In whatever fashion you would like, create an 'are you sure: yes/no' option when deleting a task.
+- In whatever fashion you would like, create an 'are you sure: yes/no' option when deleting a task. --- DONE

 *** PRO MODE ***
 In no particular order: